-Test Mode provides various special functions that may be useful in testing or adjusting the device, for example, if troubleshooting is necessary.
+Test Mode provides various special functions that may be useful in testing the device, for example, if troubleshooting is necessary.

 - To enter Test Mode, first turn off the instrument.
 Now press and hold the POWER button about 2-3 seconds, then release.
-You should now see the firmware version number.
-The latest version 3.2.E, or 3.1.3 on older models. - Test Mode is organized into sections.
+You should now see the firmware version number, e.g. 3.1.2 or similar. - Test Mode is organized into sections.
 Press the POWER button briefly to move to the next section.
-After the last section, Test Mode restarts the first. - Combinations of the yellow MODE LEDs are illuminated to indicate the section number as shown in the table below. - The Stop LED (red) is illuminated when an error is detected by the instrument.
+After the last section, Test Mode restarts the first.
+WARNING!
+DO NOT MOVE THROUGH SECTIONS WITH THE pH PROBE ATTACHED!
+This can damage the electrode.
+Only connect the pH electrode if needed in section 2 or 4.
+Always remove the pH electrode before leaving these sections. - Combinations of the yellow MODE LEDs are illuminated to indicate the section number as shown in the table below. - The Stop LED (red) is illuminated when an error is detected by the instrument.
 The Proceed LED (green) is illuminated to indicate no error detected.
-The green LED does not guarantee proper functioning; it only indicates that no problem could be automatically detected. - To exit Test Mode, hold the POWER button down (5-10 seconds) until the instrument shuts off.
+The green LED does not guarantee proper functioning; it only indicates that no problem could be automatically detected.
+The user should make careful observations to discern proper operation. - To exit Test Mode, hold the POWER button down (5-10 seconds) until the instrument shuts off.
 If the device does not shut off after 10 seconds of holding down the button, move to the next section by releasing, then pressing again the POWER button briefly; then try to exit again.